 You should be especially vigilant at night.
 If you go out at night, go with someone you know and trust.
 Do not walk the roads alone in dark.
-In Monteverde always take a flashlight - there are few streetlights and it can get very dark.
+In Monteverde always take a flashlight - it gets very dark with few streetlights.
+Use your flashlight to alert traffic coming in either direction of your presence.